raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 ### more array-ish behaviour

-We did't need to implement an iterator, but it should be noted that since it has an iterator, we get a lot of JavaScript array-ish behaviour.
+We didn't need to implement an iterator, but it should be noted that since it has an iterator, we get a lot of JavaScript array-ish behaviour.
 For example, in strict mode, the iterator is used when destructuring.
 So if we want to, we _can_ write:

 ```javascript
 const a1to5 = [1, 2, 3, 4, 5];